 Discover the captivating beauty of Cebu with its amazing tourist attractions.
 From pristine beaches to awe-inspiring waterfalls, experience the best of Cebu with its rich culture and stunning scenery.
 Explore and enjoy the wonders of this Philippines’ gem.

 Cebu is the “hidden paradise” of the Philippines.
 The city of Cebu and its surrounding areas offer a wide range of vacation options, from water-based activities like diving and snorkeling to hiking, world-class shopping, and sightseeing at historic and cultural attractions.
-With its amazing natural beauty, easy accessibility, and high customer satisfaction, Cebu is the best place to visit in the Philippines.
-Find out more in this quick guide to Cebu.

 How to Get to Cebu

 Cebu is served by an international airport as well as direct flights from Manila and other local airports.
 You can also take ferries from Manila and other local destinations to Cebu.
 Regular ferry service to Cebu is provided by 2Go, Oceanjet, and Weesam Express from Manila, Dumaguete, Bohol, Iloilo, Leyte, Cagayan de Oro, and Butuan.

 Make your journey easier by selecting from a variety of vehicles, taxis, and other airport transfer alternatives.
 Find out more…